 - BIO 121 Human Biology

 - PSY 105 Principles of Psychology

 - SOC 121 Introduction to Sociology

 - SWK 280 Diversity and Inequality in Professional Practice

 - Select one of these two courses:

 - SWK 100 Introduction to Professional Social Work

 - SWK 210 Environmental Justice and Social Change

 - Select one of these four courses:

 - ECO 112 Principles of Macroeconomics

-- o POL 121 American Government and Politics
+- $\circ~$ POL 121 American Government and Politics

 - o POL 122 Social Justice in Urban America

-- POL 325 Politics and Public Policy
+- o POL 325 Politics and Public Policy

 - Select one of these three courses:

 - SOC 362 Statistical Analysis

-- o MAT 163 Introductory Statistics
+- MAT 163 Introductory Statistics

-- MAT 164 Introductory Statistics for STEM
+- o DST164 Introduction to Statistics (with R)

 The Critical Thinking (CT), Speaking (S), and Writing (W) graduation skills are embedded throughout the curriculum and are met by completing the major.
-The Quantitative Reasoning (QR) graduation skill is met by taking SWK 401 and MAT 163, MAT 164 or SOC 362.
+The Quantitative Reasoning (QR) graduation skill is met by taking SWK 401 and MAT 163, DST 164 or SOC 362.